Tamás Pócs: Career

 In 1962, he transferred to the teacher training college in Eger, where he began teaching at the Department of Botany, first as an assistant professor and then as an associate professor and college teacher.
-In 1978 he transferred to the Botanical Research Institute of the Hungarian Academy of Sciences in Vácrátót (starting in 1984 it was called the Ecological and Botanical Research Institute of the Hungarian Academy of Sciences), where he worked as a scientific advisor and later was appointed head of the botany department.
-In 1983, he was inaugurated as an Honorary Professor at Eötvös Loránd University.
-Here the taught the topic "tropical ecology" for several yearsHe also taught the course "Botany of Tropical Cultivated Plants" at Hungarian University of Agriculture and Life Science in Gödöllő.
-In 1991, he returned to Eger, the institution now with the name of Károly Eszterházy College.
+In 1978 he transferred to the Botanical Research Institute of the Hungarian Academy of Sciences in Vácrátót (starting in 1984, it was called the Ecological and Botanical Research Institute of the Hungarian Academy of Sciences), where he worked as a scientific advisor and later was appointed head of the botany department.
+In 1983, he was inaugurated as an honorary professor at Eötvös Loránd University.
+There he taught tropical ecology for several years.
+He also taught the course Botany of Tropical Cultivated Plants at Hungarian University of Agriculture and Life Science in Gödöllő.
+In 1991, he returned to Eger, the institution now named Károly Eszterházy College.
 He became the head of the botanical department and the deputy director general of the college, succeeding Hortobágyi Tibor, who originally founded the department.
 Pócs headed the department for 18 years.
 Pócs organized five major research expeditions in ten years as part of his research on the floristic and phytogeographical similarities of East Africa and the Indian Ocean archipelago.
-These expeditions occurred in Madagascar, the Seychelles, the Comoros, Réunion, Mauritius and the Rogriguez islands, and resulted in the collection of thousands of new specimens for the moss herbarium, and the discovery of many new species.
+These expeditions occurred in Madagascar, the Seychelles, the Comoros, Réunion, Mauritius and the Rogriguez islands, and resulted in the collection of thousands of new specimens for the moss herbarium and the discovery of many new species.
 He retired in 1996 and then habilitated in the same year.
 Between 1997 and 2003, he continued to teach as a university professor.
 In 1999, he was assigned to lead the joint Bryology (Moss Research) Research Group of the Hungarian Academy of Sciences and the college.
 In 2003, he was awarded the title of professor emeritus.
 In addition, from 1969 to 1973 and from 1985 to 1989, he was an invited lecturer and visiting professor at the Tanzanian University of Agricultural Sciences in Morogoro.
 Since 2004, the Collegium Budapest has been conducting theoretical and astrobotanical research in Budapest.